 Once the Holy Union date has been guaranteed, secure a schedule for the Counseling Session with the Pastor.
 The Counselling session happens only on Sundays after the Worship Service.
 Attend the counselling session, and please bring the hard copy of documentary requirements during said counseling.
 Attend at least one (1) Sunday Worship Service to enable familiarization with the Church and its ministry.

 THE COUNSELLING SESSION CANNOT BE WAIVED.
-It is important that the couple dedicate a time to speak with the Officiating Pastor in person.
+It is important that the couple dedicate a time to speak with the Officiating Pastor or Ministry leader in person.
 As much as possible we do not do the counselling on the same date of the Holy Union.
+We do not do Skype Counselling or any online counselling.
+Please set a time and availability to meet your Minister.

 Ask all your questions and concerns to the Pastor including questions about the ceremony.